THE BACTERIA THAT GOVERN OUR BRAIN

 As the saying goes, “An apple a day keeps the doctor away.”
 Recent studies reveal that pectin – which nourishes bacteria and can be found in apples – is effective in treating addiction and alcoholism.

 Our excessive consumption of sugar and junk food full of chemical additives, disturb the balance of bacteria that has been in place for centuries.
-Prof. Perlemuter shows how we cannot continue to ignore the fact that this way of eating affects the bacteria inside us and in turn our whole life.
+Prof. Perlemuter shows that we cannot continue to ignore the fact that this way of eating affects the bacteria inside us and in turn our whole life.

 Drawing on the latest discoveries made in the largest international research centers, he answers important questions: Could chocolate actually be better for you than broccoli?
 How do your medications affect your bacterial balance?
 Why is processed food food the first step to depression for your metabolism?
 Most importantly – do we really have free will and control over our own body’s destiny?